-Camping, seeing and doing spots on our perpetual road trip is shown on this cool interactive map.
-We embarked back in the fall of 2018 to take a journey in the Ford F350 + 2000 Lance Camper test bed and continued through Spring 2020.
-Now it’s 2021 and Maximus (our DIY 4×4 Camper) will be trekking with us.
+All our adventures over several years shown on this cool interactive map.
+We embarked back in the fall of 2018 to take a journey in the Ford F350 + 2000 Lance Camper test bed and continue onward in our custom camper, Maximus.

 Favorites by Year